department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/List of military service fields.md

 ## How we should use their feedback to inform our designs

-- Include these fields as required for all categories, because all business lines agreed:
+- Include these fields as required for all categories, because all business lines agree:
   - `First name`
   - `Last name`
   - `Date of Birth`